Crell/AttributeUtils/README.md

 Because `MyClass` is inheritable, the Analyzer notes that it is absent on `B` so checks class `A` instead.
 All attribute components may be inheritable if desired just by implementing the interface.

-When checking for inherited attributes, ancestor classes are all checked first, then implementing interfaces, in the order returned by `class_implements()`.
+When checking for inherited attributes, ancestor classes are all checked first, then implemented interfaces, in the order returned by `class_implements()`.
 Properties will not check for interfaces, of course, as interfaces cannot have properties.

 ### Attribute child classes